p-mongodb/tenex/README.md

 Adds a list of recently spawned distros for quickly spawning more of the same distros.

+Adds a link to terminate all running spawned hosts.

+Adds an SSH command copy-pastable to the terminal to connect to each spawned host.

 ## Configuration

 Get credentials from [here](https://evergreen.mongodb.com/settings).